mbarde/unikold.connector/README.md

 * Maybe you also want to exclude it from navigation
 4. Set path to this folder in `@@unikold-connector-controlpanel`
 5. If you want to make use of LSF-Queries you also have to define settings in `@@unikold-connector-lsf-controlpanel`
+6. If you want to make use of LDAP-Queries you also have to define settings in `@@unikold-connector-ldap-controlpanel`

 Examples
 --------

+### Soap Requests

 After installing this addon you can make SOAP requests like this: